emapeire/swc-router/README.md

-# Create a React Router from scratch
+# Create a React + SWC Router from scratch

 - Create a way to do a MPAs
 - Create a way to do a SPAs